It’s become a common myth that the Abarth engine requires an uprated actuator to make good power – this simply isn’t true.

 The Forge adjustable actuator has become the must have mod for the Abarth enthusiast seeking more power.
 Recently we’ve seen a spike in enthusiasts bolting on these actuators & deliberately setting them up to bypass the engine managements boost control features and thus disabling most of the saftey precautions in the mapping.
-The problem with this, is it’s very very dangerous to the engine – excessive intake temps, turbocharger wear, and worse yet bottom end damage can be caused.
+The problem with this, is it’s very very dangerous to the engine – excessive intake temps, turbocharger wear, and worse yet bottom end damage can occur.
 In this article we’re going to look at what the part actually does, and how the mod produces the extra power…then move on to how, and why this is a serious risk to the engine.

 Prior to starting this article, and as a Forge dealer I really feel I must make a few points clear;